guzzijones/coursera/kovriFFS.md

 * Sunday    1-?

 ##Reports
-Weekly reports will be submitted under this discussion on getmonero.org.
-This will allow me to take a week off when needed an possibly work harder during one week if needed.
+* Weekly reports will be submitted under this discussion on getmonero.org.
+This will allow me some flexibility to take a week off when needed and work extra during one week.
 I will supply dates and duration of the work every Sunday for the prior week.

-##Expiration
+##Offer Expiration
 Expires Feb 28th, 2016.

 ##Pay Rate